Query the database¶

 Just run¶

-To run a query that does not return any rows, use Query.Run
+To run a query that does not return any rows, use Query.Run.
+This is useful

 when doing operations that are not expected to return anything.